georou/cod4-selinux/README.md

 * Directory names are exactly as the ones listed in the file context. ".fc".
 * Since systemd will be starting the cod4 server, you won't have a local console.
 If you need to issue rcon commands, you'll need to join the game.
 * Logs will be in the ~/.callofduty4 directory by default.
 Not within the cod4-srv dir.
-* Server runs on port 28961 udp.
+* Server runs on port 28962 udp.
 * Completely systemd operated, start and stop with automatic restart on failure.
+* You need to modify the IP in the service file

 ## Installation